 Importance of using Improvised Instructional Materials

 The use of locally produced instructional materials in teaching and learning has many advantages (1) .the use of improvisation in teaching makes the concept more practical and subsequently reduces abstractions.
 Again, they are cost effective, because they could be obtained from the local environment.
 They are generally very safe to use during demonstrations and experiments; it might not be capable of inflicting injuries, which means it could be hazard free.
 In addition, they serve as a motivation to learners as much as they participate in the activities during the production of the materials and also arouse learners’ interest.
 Moreover, the use of these materials minimizes concerns about breakage, repair and loss since they are readily available in the environment.
 It informs both students and teachers that alternatives for some of the conventional science teaching materials are possible.
-It also shows that people can do scientific experiments with the materials around them.acknowledge
+It also shows that people can do scientific experiments with the materials around them.Mind you adequate citation is part of academic write-up, make sure you acknowledge your source.

 Furthermore (2) indicated that the use of indigenous local materials is definitely safer, cheaper and cultural-sensitive alternative to the use of commercial and factory produced chemicals.
-When teachers and students use improvised instructional materials, it could lead to the discovery of new knowledge, and students’ talents may be discovered.
+When teachers and students use improvised instructional materials, it could lead to the discover,y of new knowledge, and students’ talents may be discovered.

 Using improvised instructional materials assist teachers economically and may make students more interactive.
 Beyond these, it makes students make use of their intellectual ability in the process of teaching and learning (3).
 A very important opportunity of using improvised materials for experiments is that, it enables learners to participate fully in the actual construction of the apparatus and gives them more ideas about how such materials work.
 Again, improvised instructional materials bring home to the classroom, and clarify unfamiliar principles and concept of science to learners.
 More so, when teachers improvise instructional materials for teaching, teachers’ develop their potentials.